surfertas/imdbwiki-challenge/README.md

 subset of the training data, and a model with lower capacity relative to the architecture introduced in the referenced paper.

+The scripts to download and prepare the data hopefully will be useful for others.

 ### Usage
 To see sample usage, just git clone and run below.